Key Takeaways:

 Below is a brief overview of research on mast cell activation disorders, which is an umbrella term covering several distinct diseases, including:

-A mastocytosis diagnosis is either systemic mastocytosis (affecting the whole body) or cutaneous mastocytosis, which shows up more in the skin.
+A mastocytosis diagnosis is either systemic mastocytosis (affecting the whole body) or cutaneous mastocytosis, which has more skin-related symptoms.
+Specific markers are used to distinguish and diagnose systemic mastocytosis, including the World Health Organization criteria.

 While the KIT mutations in mastocytosis are not inherited from a parent, people with mastocytosis are more likely to have a first-degree relative with it.
-This leads researchers to assume that there is a heritable component to mastocytosis as well (e.g., other genes involved) — they just don’t know what it is yet.[ref][ref]
+This leads researchers to assume that there is a heritable component to mastocytosis as well (e.g., other genes involved).[ref][ref]
+In addition to KIT mutations, systemic mastocytosis also has links to mutations in the JAK2, PDGFRα, NRAS, RASGRP4, CBL, IL4, TET2, and IL13 genes.[ref]

 Interestingly, about half of all kids with cutaneous mastocytosis tend to outgrow it and go into long-term remission.
 It is another reason to think that there is something else going on besides the KIT gene mutations.[ref]